How To Insure Your Home For Hurricane Season

 How to insure against hurricanes

-If you live in a hurricane-susceptible state, you’re are familiar with the type of damage they can cause.
-Did you also know that the wind damage and flood damage from a hurricane are covered differently?
+If you live in a hurricane-susceptible state, you are surely familiar with the destruction they can cause.
+Did you also know that the wind damage and flood damage from a hurricane are covered differently by insurers?

 Windstorm insurance covers damage from any high wind, including hurricanes.
 Coverage may be available as a rider on your current policy or through a state-run insurance pool.